Updated: Apr 27, 2022

 The physical energetic presence of the leader has a psychological impact.
 Remember a time when a leader walked into the room with force and assurance versus a mindful approach attentively listening to you with their full attention.
 How did this presence impact the mood in the room?

 My greatest concern in the work we do assessing workplace culture is the awareness leaders have for their non-verbal leadership cues.
-It’s the main reason we developed our new Conscious Leadership with Horses workshop to give leaders an experiential learning experience.
+It’s the main reason we developed our new Collaborative Connections with Horses workshop to give leaders an experiential learning experience.
 Our goal is to develop relational leadership, team-building and communication skills.

 We co-facilitate with horses because horses are masters in social intelligence and non-verbal communication skills.
 Set in nature at Willaway Farm (Where this is a will there is a way) in Almonte, Ontario, leadership team members learn experientially how to address cognitive, physical and social challenges.

 All of these skills relate to emotional intelligence and being able to tune into the energetic emotional field that is required to build connection and trust in the workplace.
 To develop these skills takes conscious (with intention) awareness and commitment to personal transformation.

 I once had a leader exclaim – “If I knew how much work this would be I’d never have started.
 However, now that I’ve started, I don’t want to stop!”

 The Cultural Values Assessments we use to prepare for cultural transformation, provide valuable data on the values and behaviors that motivate people, the current culture (both positive and what was limiting engagement) and their desired workplace culture.
 All of this information is incredibly powerful in preparing change management plans to transform organizational culture.